oracle-devrel/cd3-automation-toolkit/docs/isv.md

 ## Method 1: Using the Excel sheet of source tenancy

 Below are the step-by-step instructions for replicating Identity and Network resources from OCI.
-We have considered "source" and "target" as customer_names in the *tenancyconfig.properties* file for source container and target container respectively.
+For the scope of this document, we have considered "source" and "target" as customer_names in the *tenancyconfig.properties* file for source container and target container respectively.
 Same naming convention is followed throughout the document.

 <h3> Identity Components </h3>

-**Task 1: Exporting using source container**
+**Task 1: Export Identity components from Source environment**

 1. Download [CD3-Blank-template](https://github.com/oracle-devrel/cd3-automation-toolkit/blob/main/cd3_automation_toolkit/example/CD3-Blank-template.xlsx) and place it in the ```/cd3user/tenancies/source/``` folder inside the source tenancy container.
     >  **Note:** The **/cd3user/tenancies/** folder in cd3 container is mapped to **/cd3user/mount_path/** folder in the workvm.
 Login to the workvm with **cd3user** to be able to copy files to the container.